How do you work out your interior design style? 13 tips on discovering your look from interior designers

 'Think about the style of your property and try to incorporate this into your choice of kitchen supplier and the design,' says Helen Parker, creative director of deVOL Kitchens.

-'This doesn’t mean if it’s a modern house have a modern kitchen because mixing old and new works.
-What it means is be sympathetic to your house and its style.
+'This doesn’t mean that if it’s a modern house, have a modern kitchen because mixing old and new works.
+What it means is to be sympathetic to your house and its style.
 I love old houses with incredibly simple modern kitchens.
-I also love stark simple buildings with a few select even ornate vintage pieces.'
+I also love stark, simple buildings with a few select, even ornate vintage pieces.'

 7. Let your travels inspire you

-'A home should be a true reflection of your personal story and designing a space "that feels like you" is all about showcasing your unique personality through color, furniture, art and collections that infuse your home with a sense of personal history like a family heirloom or piece collected while traveling.'
+'A home should be a true reflection of your personal story, and designing a home that feels like you is all about showcasing your unique personality through color, furniture, art, and collections that infuse your home with a sense of personal history like a family heirloom or piece collected while traveling.'

 8. Be inspired by a favourite piece of art